Reaseheath College Privacy Notice for Student Applicants

 What is the purpose and legal basis of the processing?

-The College, University Centre and DART will process the personal information provided on your enquiry and application forms and the other information referred to above for the purposes of identifying you, inviting you to events, processing your application, verifying the information provided, deciding whether to offer you a place for the course you have applied for, and communicating that outcome (together with any feedback).
+The College and University Centre will process the personal information provided on your enquiry and application forms and the other information referred to above for the purposes of identifying you, inviting you to events, processing your application, verifying the information provided, deciding whether to offer you a place for the course you have applied for, and communicating that outcome (together with any feedback).

 We may also use or disclose the information provided for the following statutory or public interest purposes: